UCAS code: F410

 University of Winchester students studying Bachelor Honours degrees are pre-approved to start a Masters degree at Winchester.
 To be eligible students must apply by the end of March in their final year and meet the entry requirements of their chosen Masters degree.

 Forensic methods are a vital part of the criminal justice process, with many agencies relying on forensic detection to help solve a range of problems.
-Forensic Studies at Winchester combines elements of Criminology, Psychology and Archaeology to introduce students to a wide range of applied investigative techniques, grounded in both classic and contemporary theoretical perspectives.
-Students will therefore come to understand Forensics as an interdisciplinary field where several subject areas converge to create a dynamic area of study.
-Subject areas include techniques of forensic investigation, miscarriages of justice in the criminal justice system and Forensic Psychology.
+The programme combines elements of criminology, psychology and archaeology to introduce students to a wide range of applied investigative techniques, grounded in both classic and contemporary theoretical perspectives.

-Graduates of the Forensics Studies programme could expect to find work in a variety of Criminal Justice agencies and related employment fields.
-These include the police service, the prison service, youth and probation work and government research units e.g. at the Home Office.
-Students gain critical thinking and analytical skills, which would suit a range of professions that value knowledge of research skills and an understanding of contemporary social issues.
+Graduates find work in a variety of Criminal Justice agencies and related employment fields.
+These include the police service, the prison service, youth and probation work and government research units, such as the Home Office.

 At the University of Winchester, we are committed to ensuring all our students gain employability skills to enable you to enter graduate level jobs and pursue the profession of your choice, for more information please read the Employability Statement.